liadgiladi/feedback-decision-transformer/README.md

 ```

 ### Augmented DQN Replay Dataset with Oracle Feedback
-Our augmented DQN Replay Dataset with Oracle feedback can be found under the directory: TODO
+Our augmented DQN Replay Dataset with Oracle feedback can be found under the directory: 'feedback_augmented_dqn_replay_dataset'

 ## Detailed Results + Experimental Details
 You can access all the hyperparameters and logs for our experimental runs in our TODO project.